akshayrdeodhar/CoqZIter/report.md

 The proof of these theorems implies the legality of the following transformation[^5]:

-[^5]: Note that these theorems are stating facts about integers and hence any transformations they enable are platform agnostic.
+[^5]: These theorems state facts about integers and hence any transformations they enable are platform agnostic.

 ```{label=originaldiv .c}
 for (x = 2; x <= 10000; x += 6) {